 7. Take in Hong Kong from the Peak

 Since I was already in Hong Kong island, I figured I might as well do the touristy things such as taking the tram up to the peak.
 The queue was long but fast.

 And here is the view from the peak.

 Look out for all the luxurious houses on the hill when you’re up at the peak.
-Perhaps what was interesting too was also the striking difference in landscape of the Hong Kong island and the Kowloon territories.
+Look out for the significant difference between Hong Kong island and the Kowloon territories.